 Yes, more often than not, but this depends on the exact assignment and accommodation placement.
 If you want to travel with a companion or group, we allow and encourage this option.
 You may be placed with different host families, but these residences will generally be located close (within one to two miles) to each other.
 Please be reminded that volunteers of different genders will normally not be allowed to stay in the same room, unless they are a married couple.

 Bathroom facilities depend up on the location and project.
 Most of our host families have running water and western (or modern)-style toilets.
 However, in a few projects/accommodations there are varying toilet and bathroom situations.

 In most cases, laundry will be washed by hand.
 It is the responsibility of volunteers.

 Yes, but you will need an electrical converter.
 Information for different countries can be found on the Internet, for example http://en.wikipedia.org/wiki/Mains_electricity.Your local small appliance specialty or travel retailer can advise you on plugs and voltage converters.

 Global Crossroad organizes food and accommodations for the extent of your volunteer assignment.

-Global Crossroad can provide both vegetarian and non-vegetarian meals, but if you require a vegetarian diet we advise you stay in a guesthouse as meat is a meal staple in Cambodia and guesthouses are more flexible with their menus.
+Global Crossroad can provide both vegetarian and non-vegetarian meals.
 We cannot accommodate special dietary needs (i.e. diabetics).
 If you require a special menu beyond vegetarian/vegan needs, you will need to be responsible for your own meals.

 In most developing countries, tap water is not safe to drink.
 We recommend that you purchase bottled water for your consumption, but make sure that the cap's seal is not broken!
 You can also request that your host family boil water for you each day for you to consume.